 Hiram Bingham, Explorations in the Highlands of Peru, 1912

 The miserable conditions under which the colonos had to live lasted until just over a decade ago.
 Syndicalism took off on a slow start here, largely due a difference in temperament between the upper and lower Valley settlers.
 In the lower sections, where great orange groves grow, the people were passive and generally eager to work for the patrón.
-However, in the upper Valley, and especially the Chaupimayo Valley, the colonos were from the start quite militant, and these differences prevented the syndicates from achieving any positive results.
+However, in the upper Valley, and especially the Chaupimayo Valley, the colonos were from the start quite militant, and these differences kept the syndicates from achieving any positive results.
 Those who wanted peace and who obeyed the Condiciones were called Q’ello and were earmarked for cowardice by the more militant faction.
-Nonetheless, during syndicalism’s formative years a strict discipline was kept.
+Nevertheless, during syndicalism’s formative years a strict discipline was kept.
 Summoned to the call of the pututo (conch shell), the colonos would leave their fields and come running to the hastily assembled meetings.

 *The Huadquiñas hacienda, where Blanco had once worked, was expropriated from the Romainville family.
 It once measured 148,000 hectares (1,480 square kilometres!), but in 1974 the family owned only a few thousand hectares, used mostly for equestrian breeding and the exploitation of a few silver mines run by young Mario Romainville.